Mild earthquake jolts Myanmar-India Border region

 There was no loss of life reported.

-Earlier, a magnitute of 5.3 tremor jolted Nepal on November 19, strong quakes were felt in Delhi-NCR including some parts of North India.
+Earlier, a magnitude of 5.3 tremors jolted Nepal on November 19, strong quakes were felt in Delhi-NCR including some parts of North India.

 Albania earthquake: Death toll stands at 50